Breaking free from addictive patterns

 What started as stress relief is now costing you.
 You tell yourself you will stop, then you end up back in the same loop.
 Relief for a moment, then guilt, then more pressure, then the urge comes back.

-We take the shame out of the room and look at the pattern with honesty.
+I take the shame out of the room and look at the pattern with honesty.
 The goal is not just stopping a behavior, it is building a life where you do not need it.

 How Addiction Affects Men